 Candidates will need to obtain and upload these letters to their online application in the “attachments” section in order to complete and submit their application for consideration.

-3. Once the complete application has been received (including the online application, curriculum vitae, and a total of three letters of recommendation from the nominating Fellow and two seconding Fellows), it will be forwarded to the Committee on Admission and Membership for review.
+3. Once the complete application has been received (including the online application, curriculum vitae, and a total of two letters of recommendation from the nominating Fellow and one seconding Fellow), it will be forwarded to the Committee on Admission and Membership for review.
 Their recommendations will then be sent to the Board of Trustees for final approval and election to Fellowship.